dadhi/FastExpressionCompiler/README.md

 or to find generated closure object (for the hoisted one)
 - second round to actually emit the IL.

-If at any round compilation visits not supported node, the compilation is aborted, and null is returned enabling the fallback.
+If any compilation round visits not supported node, the compilation is aborted, and null is returned enabling the fallback.